 This makes your budget important, and it also means that it might not be worth investing in third-party software if you don’t want much more than a driving range and some challenge modes, which are included in the default SkyTrak software plans.

-Some of the software reviewed above have one-time purchase licenses that cost $1000+.
+Third-party software bundles for the SkyTrak typically have annual fees of several hundred dollars.
 Some have course packs that run at a few hundred dollars a piece.

 With that said, you should realize that the less you spend, the less you’ll usually get — this could be in the form of less courses, less challenges and minigames, worse graphics, and a worse overall experience.